JRC1995/Dynamic-Memory-Network-Plus/README.md

 This could be due to using different hyperparameters and embeddings, or I may have missed something in my implementations.

 Feel free to feedback if you find something amiss.

+## File Descriptiosn:

+**QA_PreProcess.py\QA_PreProcess.ipynb:** Converts the raw induction tasks data set to separate ndarrays containing questions, answers, and facts with all words being in the form of GloVe pre-trained vector representations.

+**DMN+.py\DMN+.ipynb:** The DMN+ model where the single word answer is computed from a probability distribution which is computed by one linear layer transforming the final memory state of the episodic memory module.

+**DMN+ GRU_answer.py\DMN+ GRU_answer.ipynb:** The DMN+ model where the single word answer is computedin two step.
+In the first step, a GRU is used for one timestep with the question representation as the input and the final memory state of the episodic memory module as the initial hidden state.
+In the second step, the output of the GRU is linearly transformed to a probability distribution, from which the final answer is dervied (the one with the maximum probability).

 ## Tested on: